Visited: November 2013

 Two traditions of Tamberma people called my attention:

 In the meantime, I had a great time in Togo.
-I enjoyed a traditional dish made from boiled yams – fufu, sandy beaches of Lomé, travelling around on a moto taxi or uncomfortable bush taxi.
+I enjoyed a traditional dish made from boiled yams – fufu, sandy beaches of Lomé and travelling around on a moto taxi or uncomfortable bush taxi.
 Cultural experience of Tamberma people and learning about voodoo were the highlights of my short trip to Togo.